HasanAshab/ranker-api/README.md

 # Ranker API

 Ranker is a Django API that allows users to create challenges to gain XP.
-XP helps users achieve levels, and at specific levels, they gain titles like sigma, alpha, (can be customized) etc. Daily ranks are calculated based on total XP.
+XP helps users achieve levels, and at specific levels, they gain titles like Beginner, Challenger (customizable) etc. Daily ranks are calculated based on total XP.

 ## Features
 Here are some core features: